Alyssa Bonheur, Community Resiliency Specialist, LSW

 Jessica started her career as a social worker in New York serving children in the foster care system with a history of complex trauma.
 In 2013, she transitioned to Hudson S.P.E.A.K.S.
 Against Sexual Violence, formerly known as the Hudson County Rape Crisis Center, where she dedicated four years to providing case management, counseling, and advocacy services to individuals who experienced various forms of gender-based violence.
 In addition, Jessica was a member of the Sexual Assault Response Team (SART).

-Mildred Olivo-Soto is a bilingual social worker at Sanar Institute.
+Mildred Olivo-Soto is a Bilingual Resiliency Specialist at Sanar Institute.
 She is eager to offer direct services to individuals who have experienced interpersonal trauma and supports the idea that healing is a unique journey for each individual.
 After receiving her undergraduate degree in Criminal Justice with Rutgers University, she had the opportunity to provide educational

 resources and emotional support to families within Essex County.
 Through home visitation services, she identified the importance of advocating for women and children in the Spanish speaking community who may face different vulnerabilities.
 Mildred completed her MSW with